Splunk Cloud Platform

 The sdselect command displays timestamp values in the Coordinated Universal Time (UTC) time zone.

-If the Time field for your federated index has a SQL timestamp data type, your best option is to set the Unix time field for that federated index to _time.
+If the Time field for your federated index has the SQL timestamp data type, your best option is to set the Unix time field for that federated index to _time.
 The Unix time field is an alias for the Time field.
 The Unix time field converts the SQL timestamp data type values of the Time field into numeric UNIX time format.
 This conversion is perfect for functions that require numeric time field values.

 Splunk Web displays _time values in human-readable string format where it is appropriate to do so, in the local time zone for your Splunk platform deployment.